Cold World (Eric Reprid EP): Songs

-Over a melodic instrumental, tracks such as "80 Proof" and "Nobody Knows, see Reprid talk about hedonistic virtues, with RapReviews' Steve Juon writing how the song sees Eric numb himself to the world, using liquor as a form of escape to deal with emotional issues.
-Juon also wrote how in order to escape these issues, he'd "urge him to talk to some friends and loved ones to see if he needs to make a change."
+Over a melodic instrumental, tracks such as "80 Proof" and "Nobody Knows" see Reprid talk about hedonistic virtues, with RapReviews' Steve Juon writing how the song sees Eric numb himself to the world, using liquor as a form of escape to deal with emotional issues.
+Juon also wrote how, to escape these issues, he'd "urge him to talk to some friends and loved ones to see if he needs to make a change".
 He compares Reprid's flows and hedonistic lifestyles to that of Juice WRLD.

-Off the album, Reprid's most popular track, "Cold World" was able to accumulate over 1.7 million views on its YouTube music video, and was able to clock in one million on-demand streams on Spotify just under one week.
+Reprid's most popular track off the album, "Cold World", was able to accumulate over 1.7 million views on its YouTube music video, and was able to clock in one million on-demand streams on Spotify in just under one week.

 Release

-Following the album's release, Reprid would release lyric videos for every single song off the album.
-Along with the lyric video releases, Reprid would release music videos for select tracks, but would later then private them on YouTube due to unknown reasons.
+Following the album's release, Reprid would release lyric videos for every song off the album.
+Alongside the lyric video releases, Reprid would also release music videos on YouTube for select tracks, later privatizing them for unknown reasons.